Here's How Much Money The World Cup Champs Will Make

 HowMuch.net broke down the payout scale for all 32 teams in the 2018 World Cup, which includes a hefty $8 million dollar “prize” for the last place team.
 Each team who places 17th or lower will also receive the same $8 million dollar payout.

-Five percent of the entire $400 million dollar pie, $22 million, will be awarded to the 4th place team.
-For the third place finisher, they’ll command an additional two million and a final tally of $24 million.
+Five percent of the entire $400 million dollar pie — $22 million — will be awarded to the 4th place team.
+For the 3rd place finisher, they’ll command an additional two million and a final tally of $24 million.

+Jeez, no wonder people go so nuts for this sport: Soccer Team Owner Runs Onto Field With Gun And Threatens To Kill The Ref